1NF1N18Y/AwesomePowMiner/README.md

 ===============

-> evrprogpowpow miner with OpenCL, CUDA and stratum support
+> AwesomepowMiner miner with OpenCL, CUDA and stratum support

 **awesomepowminer** is an ProgPoW GPU mining worker: with awesomepowminer you can mine Evrmore, which relies on an ProgPoW-based Proof of Work thus including Ethereum ProgPoW and others.
 This is the actively maintained version of awesomepowminer.
 It originates from the [ethminer](https://github.com/ethereum-mining/ethminer) project.
 Check the original [ProgPoW](https://github.com/ifdefelse/progpow) implementation and [EIP-1057](https://eips.ethereum.org/EIPS/eip-1057) for specification.